zbabac/TrekMe/README.txt

 Change log since v1.3.1:
 	- added automatic settings save, even when app exits
-	- added option to use miles and feet instead of km & m
+	- added settings option to use miles and feet instead of km & m
 	- localization for French, Spanish, Portuguese and German

 Change log since v1.2.0: